shamdiggl/copymoveforgery_detection/README.md

 ## Results
 The algorithm was applied to 200 images from the CoMoFoD dataset.
 Examples of both high-performing and less successful results are provided for better understanding.
 The method demonstrates performance comparable to modern techniques for simple images in the dataset.

+## References
+[1] D. G. Lowe, ”Distinctive image features from scale-invariant keypoints,” International Journal of Computer Vision, vol. 60, pp. 91–110, 2004, Springer.
+[2] H. Bay, ”Surf: Speeded up robust features,” Computer Vision—ECCV, 2006.
+[3] J. Ouyang et al., ”Copy-move forgery detection based on deep learning,” 10th Int.
+Congress on Image and Signal Processing, 2017.
+[4] M. Ester, H.-P. Kriegel, J. Sander, and X. Xu, ”A density-based algorithm for discovering clusters in large spatial databases with noise,” in Proceed- ings of the International Conference on Knowledge Discovery and Data Mining (KDD), vol. 96, no. 34, pp. 226–231, 1996.
+[5] L.-C. Chen, ”Rethinking atrous convolution for semantic image segmen- tation,” arXiv preprint arXiv:1706.05587, 2017.
+[6] J.-L. Zhong and C.-M. Pun, ”An end-to-end dense-inceptionnet for image copy-move forgery detection,” IEEE Transactions on Information Forensics and Security, vol. 15, pp. 2134–2146, 2019.
+[7] V. K. Singh, A. Singh, and S. Jain, ”Zernike moments-based rotation invariant property for fast copy-rotate-paste image forgery detection,” International Journal of Computer Applications, vol. 89, no. 16, pp. 26– 32, 2014.
+[8] N. Jadhav, S. Kumar, and H. Singh, ”DCT-based methods for robust copy- move forgery detection,” International Journal of Advanced Research in Computer Science and Management Studies, vol. 4, no. 2, pp. 201–203, 2016.
+[9] G. Muhammad and S. Kumar, ”Adaptive segmentation for efficient forgery detection using histogram-based techniques,” Journal of Image and Video Processing, 2016.
+[10] S. Roth and M. Black, ”Dense field estimation for identifying geometric transformations in forged images,” in Proceedings of the European Conference on Computer Vision (ECCV), 2008.
+[11] J.-L. Zhong and C.-M. Pun, ”An end-to-end dense-inceptionnet for image copy-move forgery detection,” IEEE Transactions on Information Forensics and Security, vol. 15, pp. 2134–2146, 2019.
+[12] A. Islam, X. Zhang, Y. Zhang, and Z. Liang, ”DOA-GAN: Dual-order attentive generative adversarial network for image copy-move forgery detection and localization,” in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2020.